mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 >
 > Returns a JSON value containing options default value.

-permit listing default option that will be used.
+Permits listing default option that will be used.

 ```js
 console.log(mariadb.defaultOptions({ timezone: '+00:00' }));